-Number Critical Benchmark Requirement Guidance Number B10.1 Critical The standard shall verify that effluent from the production site is monitored and data from the past 12 consecutive months is available.
+Number Critical Benchmark Requirement Guidance The standard shall verify that effluent from the production site is monitored and data from the past 12 consecutive months is available.
 Effluent: fluid discharged from a given source into the external environment or another treatment facility.
-Acceptable, effective measurement is by means of automatic metering, namely: • parshall flume with ultrasonic meter, • in-line meter, • or a tanker of known volume with supporting transfer records.
-Internal use for non-production purposes (e.g., watering gardens, washing trucks, etc.) must also be measured.
-Facilities with less than 10m3 of incoming water per day may be excluded.
+B10.1 ~ Acceptable, effective measurement is by means of automatic metering, namely: Parshall with ultrasound, in-line meter, a tanker of known volume with supporting transfer records.
+Internal use for non-production purposes (e.g. watering gardens, washing trucks, etc.) must also be measured.
+Effluent volumes of less than 3m3 per day may be excluded.